-Now that you’ve installed solar, you can make the most of it by using more of the energy you produce, getting the best price for the energy you send to the grid, and using less energy overall.
+You can make the most of your solar by using more of the energy you produce, getting the best price for the energy you send to the grid, and using less energy overall.

 You can see exactly how much energy you’re sending to the grid, as well as how much electricity you’re using at different times of day, through your electricity distributor’s online portal.